 We care less about voting on any specific individual and more on crafting a quality leader from birth and then having oversight over every single thing that individual does.
 Consider it a blend of aristocracy but with democratic oversight over them.
 The only way to have true centralization over the ruling class is to have this kind of focus.
 Anything else is placebo.

 For instance, numerous rule by many republic politicians will lie about what they intend to do after winning office.
 They will then get elected based on their lie and turn around and do the exact opposite.
 During their tenure, they will enrich themselves and make strong networking connections while abandoning their constituency.
 They will then leave the office after their “service” years and go work for one of the networking contacts they made.
 There are no reliable tools to resist against this kind of behavior in a rule by many.
 There is zero oversight until the next election.
 Once elected, they are largely free to do whatever they desire until the next election.
 True power through voting is not acquired by selecting candidates or picking policies.
 It is in having total oversight over the ruling class.
 If we have the latter, then candidate selection is no longer a primary concern and picking policies becomes an afterthought compared to the real power held.
 The politician himself matters little.
-What actually matters is how the stakeholders can deal with this politician’s actions in an effective and timely manner.
+What actually matters is how the contributors can deal with this politician’s actions in an effective and timely manner.
 Thus, our voting focus is on oversight and agreement, not necessarily selection or decision-making.

 There is a good litmus test that can be used to discover the sustainability of a political system that I want to share at this point.
 First, pick a framework.
 Then, consider what would happen to that framework if your worst enemies, the most frightening leaders you could imagine, got in charge of the political arena and were able to hold it for a decade.
 I don’t think I need to explain what would happen here in terms of the rule by one or rule by few.
 The negatives are rather obvious and extreme.
 Think Nero, Caligula, Pol Pot, or the like.
 But what about the rule by many?
 Well, it too would be less than pleasant.
 Imagine if the people in charge of implementing your policies in a direct democracy became managerial Stalinists, or the representatives in your republic were all ardently in favor of forced population reduction.
 During that decade, those politicians could absolutely destroy you, contribute to an irreparable centralization of the other three arenas, and even block off a chance from rectifying this situation in the future.
 But now, ask the same question with the oversight voting as your selection.
-Even if our politicians become staffed with the worst possible options given the requirements of our framework, they are still handicapped by massive stakeholder oversight.
+Even if our politicians become staffed with the worst possible options given the requirements of our framework, they are still handicapped by massive contributor oversight.
 We can override and negate their policies.
 Their unaccountable power is less because our oversight power is more.
 Anything they do can be repealed or overridden and every politician can be directly targeted for investigations and recalls.
 While the situation is still less than ideal, using our litmus test, the oversight voting approach is the clear victor between the four.

 Given the opposite situation of the best leaders, then the rule by one, rule by few, and oversight would perform similarly.
 Direct democracy and the representative form would only perform as well as the grey masses allow them.
 They have a cap at the average voter, whereas the others are only capped by the potential of the leaders.